Vertex algebras with big center and a Kazhdan-Lusztig Correspondence: Introduction

-A closely related vertex algebra $\rW^\kappa(\g)$ is obtained from $\rV^\kappa(\g)$ by a quantum Hamiltonian reduction, see \cite{FBZ04} Chapter 15.
+A closely related vertex algebra is the principal $W$-algebra $\rW^\kappa(\g)$ obtained from $\rV^\kappa(\g)$ by a quantum Hamiltonian reduction, here with respect to the principal nilpotent orbit, see \cite{FBZ04} Chapter 15.
 In the smallest case $\g=\sl_2$ the $\rW$-algebra is the Virasoro algebra itself, see Section \ref{sec_Vir}.
-For results on the representation theory, see \cite{Ara07}.
-A fundamental result is Feigin-Frenkel duality \cite{FF92} $\rW^\kappa(\g)\cong \rW^{\kappa^*}({^\Lang}\g)$ for $(\kappa+h^\vee)({\kappa^*}+{^\Lang}h^\vee)r^\vee=1$, where ${^\Lang}\g$ is the Langlands dual and $r^\vee$ the lacing number.
-This result and its limit is of particular importance for the geometric Langlands conjecture, which again draws from conformal field theory, as discussed in Frenkel's lecture \cite{Fr05}.
+For results on the representation theory of $W$-algebras, see \cite{Ara07}.
+A fundamental property of $W$-algebras is the Feigin-Frenkel duality \cite{FF92}, which states an isomorphism $\rW^\kappa(\g)\cong \rW^{\kappa^*}(\g^\vee)$, where $\g^\vee$ is the Langlands dual and $\kappa,\kappa^ *$ are are pair of dual levels fulfilling $(\kappa+h^\vee)({\kappa^*}+(h^\vee)^\vee)m=1$, with $(h^\vee)^\vee$ the dual Coxeter number of the dual root system.
+This result and its limit $\kappa\to -h^\vee,\,\kappa^*\to \infty$ is of particular importance for the geometric Langlands conjecture, which again draws from conformal field theory, as discussed in Frenkel's lecture \cite{Fr05}.

 A more recent example that has gathered considerable interest, is the Feigin-Tipunin algebra $\cW_p(\g)$.
-It is defined as a kernel of screenings and, conjecturally, has a $^{\Lang}\g$-action with $^{\Lang}\g$-invariant subalgebra $\rW^\kappa(\g)$.
-The conjectural logarithmic Kazhdan-Lusztig correspondence \cite{FGST06,FT10,AM14, Len21, Sug21a, Sug21b} states that it has a finite non-semisimple category of representation, which is equivalent to the representations of the small quantum group $u_q(\g),\;q^{2p}=1$, a non-semisimple finite-dimensional Hopf algebra quotient of $U_q(\g)$ for $q$ a root of unity defined by Lusztig \cite{Lusz90}, more precisely a quasi-Hopf algebra variant $\tilde{u}_q(\sl_2)$ \cite{CGR20,GLO18,Ne21}.
+It is defined as a kernel of screenings and has a $\g^\vee$-action with $\g^\vee$-invariant subalgebra $\rW^\kappa(\g)$; this is proven in \cite{Sug21a} for simply-laced $\g$, otherwise it is conjectured.
+The conjectural logarithmic Kazhdan-Lusztig correspondence \cite{FGST06,FT10,AM14, Len21, Sug21a, Sug21b} states that $\cW_p(\g)$ has a finite non-semisimple category of representation, which is equivalent as a braided tensor category to the representations of the small quantum group $u_q(\g),\;q^{2p}=1$, a non-semisimple finite-dimensional Hopf algebra quotient of $U_q(\g)$ for $q$ a root of unity defined by Lusztig \cite{Lusz90}, more precisely a quasi-Hopf algebra variant $\tilde{u}_q(\sl_2)$ \cite{CGR20,GLO18,Ne21}.
 The smallest case $\cW_p(\sl_2)$ has been studied previously under the name triplet algebra, and in this case the conjecture has been finally proven by the work of many authors \cite{FGST06, AM08, NT09, TW13, CGR20, MY20, CLR21, GN21}.
+For the respective statement for the singlet algebra and a more systematic treatment of this and other cases see \cite{CLR23}.
 The non-semisimplicity brings new challenges, see e.g. the surveys on logarithmic conformal field theory \cite{CR} and the role of the coend \cite{FS16}.